ArthurCLM/shiny_assignment/README.md

 ![](images_tutorial/img3.png)

 The tabs called **'Table', 'Chart-Line', 'Other Charts'** are information regarding the database country of Poland.
-The first one is a summary of the filtered information, the second one is a time series graph of the information and the last tab is just some bar graphs of other variables that i found interesting for the user to see.
+The first one is a summary of the filtered information, the second one is a time series graph of the information and the last tab is just some bar graphs of other variables that i thought interesting for the user to see.

 All the steps to obtain the final database for the realization of this project are present in the **get.data.R** function, there I commented step by step all the approaches I had and my idea of how to extract the database of Poland.